 We call the Good Funeral Guide Prepaid Funeral Plan GFGPlan.
 We have created it with in partnership with Open Prepaid Funerals Ltd. There is nothing else like it on the market.

 You can think of a GFGPlan as a pot marked ‘Funeral’ into which you can put up to £20,000 for a funeral, whether yours or somebody else’s.
 You can have a pot to yourself or you can share it with up to four other people who can also pay in up to £20,000.
 When you create a pot, you pay us a non-refundable fee of £195.
-This pays for the administration of the money you put into your pot for its lifetime and also makes a contribution of £25 to the Good Funeral Guide CIC.
+This pays for the administration of the money you put into your pot for its lifetime.

 The money in your pot will grow at the rate of, currently, 4% a year – a figure that could go up or down but has been stable since January 2014.
 Your money is exempt from tax and does not count towards probate.
 Your money + interest can only be used for funeral expenses.
 This isn’t our rule, it’s the law.